savadikarc/savadikarc.github.io/_posts/2018-05-25-hybrid-1-d-cnn.md

 Now that we know what our input is, let us first see how 2-D and 1-D CNNs work (this will show why we call our CNN as *hybrid*).

 ## 2-Dimensional CNN
 CNNs are meant to operate on spatial data.
-Audio signals vary spatially in one dimension (time), Images vary in 2 dimensions, and Videos in 3.
+Audio signals vary spatially in one dimension (time), Images vary in 2 dimensions, and Videos vary in 3 dimensions.
 A 2-dimensional
 CNN is used for operating on images.
 Figure 1 illustrates this operation.

 [2-D CNN](https://github.com/savadikarc/savadikarc.github.io/blob/master/assets/hybrid/2D_cnn1.png)